The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 According to the CDC and Guttmacher, 862,320 abortions were performed in the U.S. in 2017.
 This equals 2,362 abortions per day for 365 days per year.

-Since the Surgeon General asked all health care systems to stop elective procedures on the 14th of March, 66,150 babies have been aborted in our country according to the historical average.
+Since the Surgeon General asked all health care systems to stop elective procedures on March 14th, 66,150 babies have been aborted in our country according to the historical average.

 This number is three times as many lives we have lost to COVID-19.

-This fact only makes only to those who do not consider life in the womb to be life at all.
+This fact only makes sense to those who do not consider life in the womb to be life at all.

 The Abortion Industry Acts Like They Are Above The Law

-The abortion industry has repeatedly redirected attention away from late-term abortion by stating that very few abortions are even performed late-term, thus it is not a critical argument that pro-life people should emphasize.
+The abortion industry has repeatedly shifted attention away from late-term abortion by claiming that they perform very few late-term abortions.
+Therefore, pro-life advocates should not emphasize it as a critical argument.

 Perhaps it is too much to ask, but I want the arguments of my opponents to make sense.